sukannyapurkayastha/DASP_report_template/backend/nlp/e2e_review_to_desc/README.md

 ```
 The env works in my setup but I am not so sure how good is the freeze requirements.txt.
 Just give it a try, if it doesn't work then install libs mentioned in main.py, that's how I did it, since the requirements.txt in original repo doesn't work at all, even version numbers are wrong.

+3. results you can find in t5-large-output.
+To visualise the predictions of test file, you can use vis_test_pred.ipynb

-3. For finetuning, change the train test and dev files as needed for each of the folders
+4. For finetuning, change the train test and dev files as needed for each of the folders
 For BART/PEGASUS ((google/pegasus-large)), we use following commands.
 We have an example bash file contains training command and other parameters
 ```
 sbatch run_main.sh
 ```
+Please change folder name when different models are chosen.
 ```
 python main.py \
 --model_name_or_path facebook/bart-large \